 Bridging ceremonies typically take place toward the end of a membership year and are sometimes combined with a Court of Awards ceremony.
 At a bridging ceremony, your troop can cross over a bridge—real or symbolic—to symbolize each Girl Scout’s advancement in Girl Scouts.

 Advancing from Girl Scout Brownies to Girl Scout Juniors is usually called “flying up.”
 For all other grade levels (Daisy, Junior, Cadette, Senior, and Ambassador), it is called “bridging.”

 Use it Anytime

 The Court of Awards can be held anytime during the year, at any location, and as often as the troop wants.
 Some troops have these ceremonies monthly, annually, or at the end of the year.
 A Court of Awards ceremony can also be used as a closing ceremony for a troop project, or to present recognitions individual Girl Scouts have earned over a period of time.
 It’s common to have a Court of Awards ceremony in combination with a bridging ceremony.

 Participate in a Service Unit Ceremony

 You can plan these ceremonies as a troop or attend a service unit-wide ceremony with other troops in your area.
-Attending a service unit Court of Awards ceremony is a great opportunity for girls in your troop to meet other Girl Scouts, especially troops in different grade levels and from other schools.
+Attending a service unit Court of Awards ceremony is a great opportunity for members of your troop to meet other Girl Scouts, especially troops in different grade levels and from other schools.

 - Opening or closing meetings